Mr. Jingles (American Horror Story): Reception

 "Mr. Jingles" was watched by 1.49 million people during its original broadcast, and gained a 0.7 ratings share among adults aged 18–49.

 The episode received largely positive reviews.
-On the review aggregator Rotten Tomatoes, "Mr. Jingles" holds a 86% approval rating, based on 21 reviews with an average rating of 8.07/10.
+On the review aggregator Rotten Tomatoes, "Mr. Jingles" holds an 86% approval rating, based on 21 reviews with an average rating of 8.07/10.
 The critical consensus reads: "1984 kicks into high-gear with "Mr. Jingles," fleshing out its characters' backstories while twisting the knife in a few unexpected ways."

 Ron Hogan of Den of Geek gave the episode a 5/5, saying, "American Horror Story: 1984 isn't a completely clean take on the slasher genre. [...]
 It's a series that has fun with the genre, but also takes the genre seriously.
 It's not poking fun, it's trying (and thus far succeeding) at being a slasher with a sense of humor.
 Part of that fun is watching a cast of good actors inhabiting stock characters with modern twists (Xavier is involved in gay porn and might be gay himself, Chet admits to using steroids, Ray is an orderly who appears to be afraid of dead bodies, the oversexed Montana is bisexual, the girl with the big chest is replaced by a guy with a huge penis, none of the black characters have died thus far, and so on).
 Also enjoyable is the fairly subtle use of references (I caught a snippet of incidental music from Friday the 13th this week)."

 Kat Rosenfield of Entertainment Weekly gave the episode a B+ rating.
 She started her review by stating she thought the episode was scary enough.
 She enjoyed the flashback of Brooke's wedding, commenting that while it is "...set to Billy Idol's "White Wedding"... between the puff sleeves and the bloodied satin, there are definitely shades of "November Rain" here, too."
 However, she criticized the scene between Margaret and Dr. Hopper, thinking that Margaret's philosophy was out of context in this situation.
 Rosenfield later noted that the episode "pretty much made sense" until the supernatural elements, and concluded by commenting that she enjoyed the cliffhanger.

 Varietys Andrea Reiher gave the episode a positive review, and said, "It was a high-octane episode for sure; the plot moved along at a breakneck pace."